feranick/Pi-bot/README.md

 Use
 ===
-Two versions of PiRC are provided:
+Three versions of PiRC are provided:
 - pirc_file: communication between PHP and python is done via shared file. auto and manual control take place within the same python script
 - pirc_nofile: communication between PHP and python is done via shell.
 Auto control is,